Andrea Gabrieli: Life

 In 1566 Gabrieli was chosen for the post of organist at St. Mark's, one of the most prestigious musical posts in northern Italy; he retained this position for the rest of his life.
 Around this time he acquired, and maintained, a reputation as one of the finest current composers.
-Working in the unique acoustical space of St. Mark's, he was able to develop his unique, grand ceremonial style, which was enormously influential in the development of the polychoral style and the concertato idiom, which partially defined the beginning of the Baroque era in music.
+Working in the unique acoustical space of St. Mark's, he was able to develop his unique, grand ceremonial style, which was enormously influential in the development of the polychoral style and the stile concertato, which partially defined the beginning of the Baroque era in music.

 His duties at St. Mark's clearly included composition, for he wrote a great deal of music for ceremonial affairs, some of considerable historical interest.
 He provided the music for the festivities accompanying the celebration of the victory over the Turks in the Battle of Lepanto (1571); he also composed music for the visit of several princes from Japan (1585).

 Late in his career he also became famous as a teacher.
 Prominent among his students were his nephew Giovanni Gabrieli; the music theorist Lodovico Zacconi; Hans Leo Hassler, who carried the concertato style to Germany; and many others.

 The date and circumstances of his death were not known until the 1980s, when the register containing his death date was found.
 Dated August 30, 1585, it includes the notation that he was "about 52 years old"; his approximate birth date has been inferred from this.
 His position at St. Mark's was not filled until the end of 1586, and a large amount of his music was published posthumously in 1587.